 What Is Negligence Under Texas Law?

+Under Texas law, negligence is the failure to exercise reasonable care that results in harm or injury to another person.
 This means that a person or entity has acted in a way that falls below the legal standard of care expected of them, and this action or inaction has caused harm to someone else.

 - Duty is the legal obligation to act in a certain way, such as following traffic laws while driving.